ut-beg-texnet/eqcct/eqcctpro/README.md

 There are three main capabilities of EQCCTPro:
 1. Process mSEED data from singular or multiple seismic stations using either CPUs or GPUs
 2. Evaluate your system to identify the optimal parallelization configurations needed to get the minimum runtime performance out of your system
-3. Identify and return back the optimal parallelization configurations for both specific and general-use use-cases for both CPU (a) and GPU applications (b)
+3. Identify and return back the optimal parallelization configurations for both specific and general-use usecases for both CPU (a) and GPU applications (b)

 These capabilities are achieved by the following functions in order respect to the above descriptions:
 EQCCTMSeedRunner (1), EvaluateSystem (2), OptimalCPUConfigurationFinder (3a), OptimalGPUConfigurationFinder (3b).